number571/go-peer/README.md

 <img src="cmd/hidden_lake/service/_images/hls_logo.png" alt="hls_logo.png"/>

-The `Hidden Lake Service` is the core of an anonymous network with theoretically provable anonymity.
+The `Hidden Lake Service` is a core of an anonymous network with theoretically provable anonymity.
 HLS is based on the `fifth^ stage` of anonymity and is an implementation of an `abstract` anonymous network based on `queues`.
 It is a `peer-to-peer` network communication with trusted `friend-to-friend` participants.
 All transmitted and received messages are in the form of `end-to-end` encryption.

 Features / Anonymity networks |  Queue-networks (5^stage)               |  Entropy-networks (6stage)              |  DC-networks (1^stage)
 :-----------------------------:|:-----------------------------:|:------------------------------:|:------------------------------: